cosmos/cosmos-sdk/README.md

 ## Prerequisites

 * Go to https://golang.org/doc/install to install Golang.
-* Once you have Golang installed you will also need to install the Golang package manager `glide`: https://github.com/Masterminds/glide.
 * You will also need to set the $GOPATH environment variable as per the instructions [here](https://golang.org/doc/code.html#GOPATH).

 ## Installation